piclas-framework/piclas/docs/documentation/developerguide/code_extension.md

     IF (ANY(PartBound%SurfaceModel.EQ.1)) CALL AddVarName(Str2DVarNames,nVar2D_Total,nVarCount,'Sticking_Coefficient')

 The order of the variable names and their position in the `MacroSurfaceVal` array has to be the same.
 Thus, make sure to place the `AddVarName` call at the same position, where you placed the calculation and writing into the `MacroSurfaceVal` array, otherwise the names and values will be mixed up.

+## Insert new particles

+To add new particles, first create a new particle ID using the GetNextFreePosition function contained in `src/particles/particle_tools.f90`

+    NewParticleID = GetNextFreePosition()

+This directly increments the variable PDM%CurrentNextFreePosition by 1 and if necessary adjusts PDM%ParticleVecLength by 1.
+If this is not desired, it is possible to pass an offset.
+Then the two variables will not be incremented, which must be done later by the developer.
+This can happen if the particle generation process is divided into several functions, where each function contains a loop over all new particles (e.g. `src/particles/emission/particle_emission.f90`).

+    DO iPart=1,nPart
+        NewParticleID = GetNextFreePosition(iPart)
+    END DO
+    PDM%CurrentNextFreePosition = PDM%CurrentNextFreePosition + nPart
+    PDM%ParticleVecLength = MAX(PDM%ParticleVecLength,GetNextFreePosition(0))

+For the new particle to become a valid particle, the inside flag must be set to true and various other arrays must be filled with meaningful data.
+See SUBROUTINE CreateParticle in `src/particles/particle_operations.f90`.
+A basic example of the most important variables is given below:

+    newParticleID = GetNextFreePosition()
+    PDM%ParticleInside(newParticleID) = .TRUE.
+    PDM%FracPush(newParticleID) = .FALSE.
+    PDM%IsNewPart(newParticleID) = .TRUE.
+    PEM%GlobalElemID(newParticleID) = GlobElemID
+    PEM%LastGlobalElemID(newParticleID) = GlobElemID
+    PartSpecies(newParticleID) = SpecID
+    LastPartPos(1:3,newParticleID) = Pos(1:3)
+    PartState(1:3,newParticleID) = Pos(1:3)
+    PartState(4:6,newParticleID) = Velocity(1:3)